 “It is clear that Malaysia seeks truth and justice for the sake of the deceased and their families.
 There is no ‘hidden agenda’ here.
 Sadly, other countries represented in the JIT place politics above justice.”

-In 2016, international investigators concluded that the Boeing 777-200ER was hit by a Russian-made Buk-9M38 missile fired by separatist fighters as it flew directly over conflict-ridden areas of eastern Ukraine, where Russian-backed separatists and government forces were engaged in fierce combat.
+In 2016, international investigators concluded that the Boeing 777-200ER was hit by a Russian-made Buk-9M38 series missile fired from separatist-held territory in eastern Ukraine, where Russian-backed separatist militias and government forces were engaged in fierce combat.

 JIT believes a Soviet-era surface-to-air missile system was supplied by the Russian military’s 53rd Air Defense Missile Brigade, a charge the Kremlin has strongly and consistently denied.
 It is said to have been brought across the Russian border into eastern Ukraine to aid separatist fighters and quickly rolled back after the MH17 disaster to avoid detection.